emwta/pxt-iBit/README.md

-# iBit Package for Microbit Robot-
+# iBit Package for Microbit Robot

 The package adds support for the iBit add-on board from [INEX](https://inex.co.th).